adityadutt29/Adobe-Hackathon-25/README.md

 ### Challenge 1a: High-Performance PDF Structure Extraction
 **Objective**: Extract hierarchical document structure with maximum speed and zero dependencies

-Our Round 1a solution employs a sophisticated multi-heuristic approach that achieves remarkable performance without requiring any machine learning models.
-The system processes complex PDF documents by analyzing font hierarchies, text positioning, and formatting patterns to generate accurate structural outlines.
+Our Round 1a solution utilizes an advanced multi-heuristic approach that delivers impressive results without relying on any machine learning models.
+It processes complex PDF documents by examining font hierarchies, text positioning, and formatting patterns to accurately extract structural outlines.

 **Core Technologies:**
 - **pdfplumber** `v0.10.0` - Advanced PDF text extraction